ckfinder/ckfinder-docs-samples/README.md

  * Create own toolbar and add a button to it.
  * Create, show and close own page and render a view (custom HTML) inside.

+### CustomPanel

+Sample plugin which adds a button that opens a secondary panel with a textarea element where user can add comments to files.

+This plugin illustrates how to:

+ * Create, open and close own panel.
+ * Get a value of an element inside a panel.
+ * Add a button to the toolbar when a file is selected.
+ * Define own request handler.

 ### FolderInfo

 Sample plugin which displays folder information in the files pane.